japaneseTemmie/MusicBot.py-2.0/README.md

   What it does:
   Automatically determines if a Python _venv_ is installed, creates one if not, installs dependencies and runs the main script.

-  - Once it outputs `Ready`, it will start listening for events and commands.
+  - Once it outputs '`Ready`', it will start listening for events and commands.

 # Manual setup
 If the automatic setup doesn't work, try manually setting it up: